portofbitcoin/docs/training/developer/007-website-setup.md

 `touch index.html`

-Open this file and type whatever you like, it is traditional to write "Hello World":
+Open this file and type whatever you like, it is traditional to write "Hello World!":

 `vim index.html`